Prince Estabrook: Continued service in the Continental Army

 Prince Estabrook fully recovered from his injuries on April 19 and was back in action about two months later.
 During the Battle of Bunker Hill on the 17th and 18 June 1775, the men of Lexington Company were assigned to guard the headquarters of the newly formed Continental Army in Cambridge, Massachusetts.
 Prince Estabrook was among those who stood guard.

 No record of Estabrook taking place in any further military activities until July 1776.
 Estabrook joined Colonel Jonathan Reed's regiment at that time, making its way to Fort Ticonderoga.
 Although the American fleet was defeated on Lake Champlain in the Battle of Valcour Island, the British never attacked the troops stationed at Fort Ticonderoga.
 The unit remained at Fort Ticonderoga until they were discharged on November 30.

 Estabrook was again called to military service the following year.
 From November 6, 1777, to sometime in April 1778, Estabrook guarded British prisoners-of-war in Cambridge.
 In late July 1780, Estabrook signed a six-month enlistment and was discharged on April 7, 1781.
 In June 1781, he enlisted for another three years.
 Estabrook was a member of the Massachusetts Third Regiment and likely spent his time building forts in the New York area.
 The Massachusetts 3rd was permanently disbanded on November 3, 1783.

 Emancipation

-Prince Estabrook returned to Lexington after the war as a free man.
-It is often stated that Benjamin granted Prince his freedom, but the Quock Walker case effectively outlawed the practice when Prince returned from the war.

 In whatever way Prince gained his freedom, he remained with Benjamin's family upon his return.
 The 1790 census shows Benjamin Estabrook's household included a "non-white freeman" as a resident.
 Prince likely remained with Benjamin as a paid farmhand during this period.
 There is little known about his role in the community, aside from some stories that point to his being well-regarded by the residents.

 Some sources point to Prince Estabrook being married during this time, but no marriage is recorded.